 An important factor in the political balance of power, and one easily overlooked in our peaceful democracy, is how far each side will go.

-Democratic Party, Donald Trump, FEATURED CONTRIBUTORS, Republican Party, Senate Race 2016 andrew butler, ben tillman, Charles sumner, civil war, crime against kansas, elizabeth warren, Feehery Theory, john feehery, john mclaurin, kenneth stampp, mitch mcconnell, preson brooks, rule xix, Senate, slavery, south carolina, ted kennedy, thomas jefferson
+1 HEADER Donald Trump, Democratic Party, FEATURED CONTRIBUTORS, Republican Party, Senate Race 2016 andrew butler, ben tillman, Charles sumner, civil war, crime against kansas, elizabeth warren, Feehery Theory, john feehery, john mclaurin, kenneth stampp, mitch mcconnell, preson brooks, rule xix, Senate, slavery, south carolina, ted kennedy, thomas jefferson

 A radical Republican, Charles Sumner was a fierce and outspoken critic of what Kenneth Stampp called the peculiar institution, better known to us as slavery.

-Democratic Party, Donald Trump, Election 2016, FEATURED CONTRIBUTORS, Green Party coup, demonstrations, electoral college, executive order, first 100 days, immigrant ban, jon saltzman, muslim ban, protests, resist, resistance, UC Berkeley, Women's March
+1 HEADER Donald Trump, Democratic Party, Election 2016, FEATURED CONTRIBUTORS, Green Party coup, demonstrations, electoral college, executive order, first 100 days, immigrant ban, jon saltzman, muslim ban, protests, resist, resistance, UC Berkeley, Women's March

 Are we witnessing an attempted coup by the Left in America?

-American Life, Democratic Party, Donald Trump, Economic Policy, FEATURED CONTRIBUTORS, Republican Party 1929, 1929 great depression, 2008, 2008 mortgage crisis, banking, banking practices, beltway, Cindy Matthews, citizen activism, citizen activist, D.C., DC, glass-steagall, great depression, lobby, lobbyist, lobbyists, marcy kaptur, mega-banks, mortgage crisis, new glass-steagall, return to prudent banking act, sean spicer, tim ryan, tulsi gabbard, walter jones, Washington
+1 HEADER Donald Trump, American Life, Democratic Party, Economic Policy, FEATURED CONTRIBUTORS, Republican Party 1929, 1929 great depression, 2008, 2008 mortgage crisis, banking, banking practices, beltway, Cindy Matthews, citizen activism, citizen activist, D.C., DC, glass-steagall, great depression, lobby, lobbyist, lobbyists, marcy kaptur, mega-banks, mortgage crisis, new glass-steagall, return to prudent banking act, sean spicer, tim ryan, tulsi gabbard, walter jones, Washington

 It is often said the movers and shakers of American politics exist inside a small and cozy world, busily wheeling and dealing with their peers.

-Democratic Party, Donald Trump, FEATURED CONTRIBUTORS, Foreign Policy, Immigration Policy 2016 Elections, Republican Party australia, China, chuck schumer, coal waste, gun rights, Hilary Schwartz, holocaust remembrance day, Iran, Jeff Sessions, jfk airport, kentucky, louisville, matthew mcconaughey, mexico, muslim ban, nasty woman, pink pussy hat, protest, pussy hat, refugees, Rex Tillerson, russia, steve bannon, Syria, Women's March
+1 HEADER Donald Trump, Democratic Party, FEATURED CONTRIBUTORS, Foreign Policy, Immigration Policy 2016 Elections, Republican Party australia, China, chuck schumer, coal waste, gun rights, Hilary Schwartz, holocaust remembrance day, Iran, Jeff Sessions, jfk airport, kentucky, louisville, matthew mcconaughey, mexico, muslim ban, nasty woman, pink pussy hat, protest, pussy hat, refugees, Rex Tillerson, russia, steve bannon, Syria, Women's March

 The alarming events in Steve Bannon’s, I mean, Donald Trump’s presidency are coming so fast and furiously, it is impossible to keep up.
 I will summarize it for you simply: it’s horrible.